 Welcome to the official source of laws relating to notaries public in California.
-You have demonstrated an interest in becoming part of a growing profession of more than 236,000 public officials who perform invaluable services to the legal, business, financial, and real estate communities.
+You have demonstrated an interest in becoming part of a growing profession of more than 288,000 public officials who perform invaluable services to the legal, business, financial, and real estate communities.
+For those of you who are currently fulfilling your duties and responsibilities as notaries public, you are contributing to our state's social and economic achievements.